 Whether you allowed your emotions to take over and have made threats or attempts to physically harm another person, or a bystander to your argument called the police unnecessarily, you will most likely be arrested for domestic violence.
 Washington law requires police to make an arrest when they are called to any domestic disturbance.
 Fighting these charges also involves fighting an automatic negative bias against you, and it is vital to retain a skilled, experienced and diligent criminal defense attorney to defend you.

-Law Office of Laura Shaver has experience handling domestic violence, which has equipped me with the skills to provide the reliable legal representation you need.
-From start to finish, I examine the circumstances of your arrest, talk to witnesses and build an effective defense that may help you secure the optimal result possible against your domestic violence charge.
+Law Office of Laura Shaver has experience handling domestic violence, which has equipped her with the skills to provide the reliable legal representation you need.
+From start to finish, she examines the circumstances of your arrest, talks to witnesses and builds an effective defense that may help you secure the optimal result possible against your domestic violence charge.